Robust Quantitative Susceptibility Mapping via Approximate Message Passing with Parameter Estimation: Abstract

 \section{Abstract}

-{\bfseries Purpose:} It has been challenging to recover QSM in the presence of phase errors, which could be caused by the noise or strong local susceptibility shifts in cases of brain hemorrhage and calcification.
-We propose a Bayesian formulation for QSM where a two-component Gaussian-mixture distribution is used to model the long-tailed noise (error) distribution, and design an approximate message passing (AMP) algorithm with automatic and adaptive parameter estimation.
+{\bfseries Purpose:} For quantitative susceptibility mapping (QSM), the lack of ground-truth in clinical settings makes it challenging to determine suitable parameters for the dipole inversion.
+We propose a probabilistic Bayesian approach for QSM with built-in parameter estimation, and incorporate the nonlinear formulation of the dipole inversion to achieve a robust recovery of the susceptibility maps.

-{\bfseries Theory:} Wavelet coefficients of the susceptibility map follow the Laplace distribution.
-The measurement noise follows a two-component Gaussian-mixture distribution where the second Gaussian component models the noise outliers.
-The distribution parameters are treated as unknown variables and jointly recovered with the susceptibility using AMP.
+{\bfseries Theory:} From a Bayesian perspective, the image wavelet coefficients are approximately sparse and modelled by the Laplace distribution.
+The measurement noise is modelled by a Gaussian-mixture distribution with two components, where the second component is used to model the noise outliers.
+Through probabilistic inference, the susceptibility map and distribution parameters can be jointly recovered using approximate message passing (AMP).

-{\bfseries Methods:} The proposed AMP with parameter estimation (AMP-PE) is compared with the state-of-the-art nonlinear L1-QSM and MEDI approaches that adopt the L1-norm and L2-norm data-fidelity terms respectively.
-The three approaches are tested on the Sim2Snr1 data from QSM challenge 2.0, the in vivo data from both healthy and hemorrhage scans.
+{\bfseries Methods:} We compare our proposed AMP with built-in parameter estimation (AMP-PE) to the state-of-the-art L1-QSM, FANSI and MEDI approaches on the simulated and \emph{in vivo} datasets, and perform experiments to explore the optimal settings of AMP-PE.
+Reproducible code is available at \url{https://github.com/EmoryCN2L/QSM_AMP_PE}

-{\bfseries Results:} On the simulated Sim2Snr1 dataset, AMP-PE achieved the lowest NRMSE and SSIM, MEDI achieved the lowest HFEN, and each approach also has its own strong suit when it comes to various local evaluation metrics.
-On the in vivo dataset, AMP-PE is better at preserving structural details and removing streaking artifacts than L1-QSM and MEDI.
+{\bfseries Results:} On the simulated Sim2Snr1 dataset, AMP-PE achieved the lowest NRMSE, DFCM and the highest SSIM, while MEDI achieved the lowest HFEN.
+On the \emph{in vivo} datasets, AMP-PE is robust and successfully recovers the susceptibility maps using the estimated parameters, whereas L1-QSM, FANSI and MEDI typically require additional visual fine-tuning to select or double-check working parameters.

-{\bfseries Conclusion:} By leveraging a customized Gaussian-mixture noise prior, AMP-PE achieves better performance on the challenging QSM cases involving hemorrhage and calcification.
-It is equipped with built-in parameter estimation, which avoids subjective bias from the usual visual fine-tuning step of in vivo reconstruction.
+{\bfseries Conclusion:} AMP-PE provides automatic and adaptive parameter estimation for QSM and avoids the subjectivity from the visual fine-tuning step, making it an excellent choice for the clinical setting.